MiguelGalp/odio_oido/README.md

 # CS50x Final Project.
 XTEMP: A Discourse Temperature Tracker For Twitter (ARGENTINA/POLITICS VERSION).

-This Flask app is designed to track the Twitter activity of specific users in real-time and determine the level of engagement based on the increase in tweets over a certain period of time.
+This Flask app is designed to track the Twitter activity of specific users in real-time and determine the level of engagement based on tracking likes, retweets and replies.
 The app uses SQLAlchemy to interact with a PostgreSQL database and Tweepy to access the Twitter API.

 ## Installation